jinglescode/jinglescode.github.io/_posts/javascript/2020-01-04-project-euler-problem-1.md

 ```

 ## Attempt #1: recursive functions
-Personal challenge, I always enjoy stretching myself with recursive functions, so here is my take on this problem with recursive function.
+Personal challenge, I always enjoy stretching myself with recursive functions, so here is my take on this problem with a recursive function.
 ```
 function multiplesOf3and5(number) {
   number = number - 1;